How do I establish a USGA Handicap Index?

 You must be a member of a golf club.
 The USGA defines a golf club as an organization of at least ten individual members that have a reasonable and regular opportunity to play with each other, that operate under by-laws, that provide for peer review and have a Handicap Committee.
 Therefore, a golf club can be anywhere either at a public course, a private course, a business, a neighborhood, etc. You do not need a specific course to be considered a golf club by the USGA; however, you do need to meet the above requirements.
 There are two ways to establish a handicap.

-1. Visit a golf course in your area and ask to be a WSGA Associate Member.
-There will be a nominal fee (usually between $20-$30 for the year).
-Make sure you provide your address to begin receiving Wisconsin Golfer magazine.
+Visit a golf course in your area and ask to be a WSGA member.
+There will be a nominal fee (usually between $30-$35 for the year).
+Make sure you provide your email address and mailing address to make sure receive all communications from the WSGA.

-2. Go to Join Now on the WSGA home page and choose a club near to your house.
+Go to Join Now on the WSGA home page and choose a club near to your house.
 Fill in all required information and checkout.
-You will receive a six-digit via email within 1-2 business days.
+You will receive a six-digit WSGA member ID number via email within 1-2 business days.
 You can then start posting your scores.

 What should a player do if he/she does not finish a hole or is conceded a stroke?